chrisipa/packer-esxi/README.md

-    --os-keyboard-layout  <layout>        The keyboard layout of the OS --os-locale           <locale>        The locale of the OS --os-timezone         <timezone>      The timezone of the OS --help                                Print this help text
+    --os-keyboard-layout  <layout>        The keyboard layout of the OS --os-locale           <locale>        The locale of the OS --os-timezone         <timezone>      The timezone of the OS --os-docker           <boolean>       Install docker engine in the OS --help                                Print this help text

   Example: